vectorgrp/sil-kit/docs/api/lifecycleService.rst

 To abort the simulation and report an error message use the :cpp:func:`ReportError()<SilKit::Services::Orchestration::ILifecycleService::ReportError()>` method.
-This will change the current participant state to :cpp:enumerator:`Error<SilKit::Services::Orchestration::Error>` and report the error message to the SILKIT runtime system.
+This will change the current participant state to :cpp:enumerator:`Error<SilKit::Services::Orchestration::Error>` and report the error message to the SIL Kit runtime system.
 ReportError is also called when the invocation of a registered handler throws an exception.

 To stop a particular participant, use the :cpp:func:`Stop()<SilKit::Services::Orchestration::ILifecycleService::Stop()>`